Healing Yourself So You Can Be a More Peaceful Parent

 Because even we devoted parents often inadvertently scar our children.
 This includes parents who adore their children, who would be completely heroic and self sacrificing if the situation called for it.
 The reason is that while we would never consciously hurt our child, so much of parenting, like every relationship, happens outside of our conscious awareness.

 The truth is that virtually all of us were wounded as children, and if we don't heal those wounds, they prevent us from parenting our children optimally.
 If there’s an area where you were scarred as a child, you can count on that area causing you grief as a parent -- and wounding your child.

 We can all think of examples: the father who unwittingly repeats his father’s judgmental parenting with his own sons.
 The mother who can’t set limits on her children’s behavior because she can’t bear their anger at her, and ends up raising anxious, self-centered kids.
 The parents who work long hours at their jobs, leaving their babies in the care of nannies, because they doubt their own ability to be interested in (translate: to love) their infants.

-So how can we heal our own scars, and become the parents our children deserve?
+So how can we heal our own scars, to become the parents our children deserve?

-1. Parent consciously.
-If we pay attention, we find the wounds that need healing; we know where we are over-reacting, where we need to examine our own “stuff”.
+If we pay attention, we notice where we're over-reacting, where we need to examine our own “stuff”.
 And truthfully, most of it is our own stuff.
 Not that kids don't act like kids -- they always do, and that's age appropriate.
-But what bothers some parents would be greeted by others with a calm, warm attitude that helps kids WANT to behave.
-Whenever we get "triggered" we've stumbled on something that needs healing.
+But we know that what triggers some parents would be greeted by others with a calm, warm attitude that helps kids WANT to behave -- which tells us that those are our individual issues.
+So whenever we get "triggered," we've stumbled on something that needs healing.
 Seriously.
-Any time your child pushes your buttons, you can bet those buttons were installed in your own childhood.
+Your child knows how to push your buttons, but those buttons come from your own childhood.

 2. Break the cycle by using your inner Pause button.